Curriculum Vitae

 Teaching

-• Spring 2024-2025 BA1 course: Digital Literacy and Archival Research (With dr. Annet Dekker, dr. Selena Savic, and dr. Anna Weinreich)
+• Spring 2024 & 2025 BA1 seminar course: Digital Literacy and Archival Research (with dr. Annet Dekker, dr. Selena Savic, and dr. Anna Weinreich)

-• Spring 2024 BA2 course: AI & Humanities (With an interdisciplinary teaching team)
+• Spring 2024 BA2 lecture course: AI & Humanities (with an interdisciplinary teaching team)

-• Spring 2023 BA2 course: Hollandse kunst in de zeventiende eeuw (With dr. Elmer Kolfin)
+• Spring 2023 BA2 survey course: Dutch Art in the Seventeenth Century (with dr. Elmer Kolfin)

-• Fall 2017-2018 MA course: De digitale stad, University of Amsterdam, Nominated for Onderwijsprijs (Education Award) for MA classes at UvA (With dr. Clé Lesger, prof. Lex Bosman, and prof. Gabri van Tussenbroek)
+• Fall 2017 & 2018 MA seminar course: De digitale stad (with dr. Clé Lesger, prof. Lex Bosman, and prof. Gabri van Tussenbroek) Nominated for Onderwijsprijs (Education Award) for MA classes at UvA

 • (Guest lecture) Fall 2018 MA course: Digital Humanities: The Digital Scholar of Pre-modern Sources, Utrecht University, invited by prof. Mariken Teeuwen